squaresapp/squares/readme.md

 <img src="readme.logo.svg" width="30%">
 </p>

 Scroll is an ambitious project, designed to replace social media.
 It's an app that lets you follow and aggregate media feeds sourced from any compatible URL.
-The app is a downloadable product for iOS & Android (via Capacitor) and for macOS / Windows / Linux desktop (via Tauri).
+The app is a downloadable product for iOS & Android (built on Capacitor) and for macOS / Windows / Linux desktop (built on Tauri).

 The feeds must conform to the HTML feeds protocol, which is an emerging technology for self-hosted media distribution.
 If you're familiar with RSS, HTML feeds are conceptually similar, except the underlying format is a slight subset of HTML and CSS, rather that some bizarre XML format.